nobodyscripts/LeafBlowerScript/Readme.md

 are used during Hyacinth farming mode.
 Home: Added HyacinthFarmBoss (true/false) enable the use of F9 secondary during Hyacinth farming mode, requires F9UsesWobblyWings on as well to use.
+New End: Added a passive tower farming mode, spams skulls and wind.
 F6: Added setting BVBlockMythLeg to block start of mythical and legendary BV.
 F12: Updated font check images to resolve detection failure.